spatie/laravel-site-search/docs/basic-usage/retrieving-results.md

 weight: 3
 ---

-You can retrieve results from an index using `Spatie\SiteSearch\SearchIndexQuery`.
+You can retrieve results from an index using `Spatie\SiteSearch\Search`.

 ## Getting all results